 Why Duck Walks Exercise works:

-Duck Walks Exercise places a tremendous amount to pressure on your thigh muscles and glutes.
+Duck Walks Exercise places a tremendous amount of pressure on your thigh muscles and glutes.
 For example, with the normal squat, you are going through a full range of motion with the muscle so parts of the muscle aren’t always firing as much when you are at different points.
-With Duck Walks, since you are staying low, the pressure stays consistent on the same muscle fibers which causes them to fatigue very quickly.
+With Duck Walks, since you are staying low, the pressure stays consistent on the same muscle fibers which cause them to fatigue very quickly.